 Clay brick structures have an impressively high load-bearing capacity, high dimensional stability and compressive strength.
 These properties limit cracking and ensure structural integrity.
-This provides the opportunity to dissipate all embodied energy over its lifecycle, reducing its carbon footprint.
-Bricks vary in compressive strength ranging from a minimum of 7 MPa for NFP bricks, to greater than 50MPa for Face Brick Extra and Engineering products.

 Clay Bricks are fired in a kiln, not dried in the sun so they can withstand saturation from flood water without being adversely affected structurally.
 They are water-resistant and impervious to all weather.
 They absorb moisture so that walls that become damp, dry out just as quickly without ugly colour changes.